rklymentiev/py-for-neuro/chapters/chapter5.md

 <exercise id="9" title="Working with pickled files">

 Imagine that you want to share a dictionary with your co-worker.
 When the dictionary is relatively "simple" you can just copy and paste it values into the chat or email.
-But what if you dictionary holds array from EEG experiment with the shape `(64,1000,100)`.
+But what if your dictionary holds an array from EEG experiment with the shape `(64,1000,100)`.
 That's a lot of observations to copy.
-In such case sharing an object as a **pickled** file might become helpful.
+In such a case sharing an object as a **pickled** file might become helpful.

 The `pickle` module implements binary protocols for serializing and de-serializing a Python object structure.
 "Pickling" is the process whereby a Python object hierarchy is converted into a byte stream, and "unpickling" is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
 Pickling (and unpickling) is alternatively known as "serialization", "marshalling", or "flattening"; however, to avoid confusion, the terms used here are "pickling" and "unpickling".

 Credits: [Python documentation](https://docs.python.org/3/library/pickle.html)

-To put it in a simple words: you can save mostly **any** Python in a pickle file for sharing or later use.
+To put it in simple words: you can save mostly **any** Python in a pickle file for sharing or later use.
 However, there are some big disadvantages of pickled files:

 1. **The pickle module is NOT secure**.
 Only unpickle data you trust.
 2. It is Python-only: pickles cannot be loaded in any other programming language (unlike JSON files).